openvenues/libpostal/README.md

 1. Contribute addresses to OSM.
 Anything with an addr:housenumber tag will be incorporated automatically into the parser next time it's trained.
-2. If the address parser isn't working well for a particular country, language or style of address, chances are that the template can be added at: https://github.com/OpenCageData/address-formatting.
-This repo helps us format OSM addresses and create the training data used by the address parser.
+2. If the address parser isn't working well for a particular country, language or style of address, chances are that some name variations or places being missed/mislabeled during training data creation.
+Sometimes the fix is to add more countries at: https://github.com/OpenCageData/address-formatting, and in many other cases there are relatively simple tweaks we can make when creating the training data that will ensure the model is trained to handle your use case without you having to do any manual data entry.
+   If you see a pattern of obviously bad address parses, post an issue to Github and we'll tr
 3. We currently don't have training data for things like flat numbers.
-   The tags are fairly uncommon in OSM and the address-formatting templates don't use floor, level, apartment/flat number, etc. This would be a slightly more involved effort, but would be happy to discuss.
+   The tags are fairly uncommon in OSM and the address-formatting templates don't use floor, level, apartment/flat number, etc. This would be a slightly more involved effort, but would be like to begin a discussion around it.
-4. Moving to a CRF may improve parser performance on certain kinds of input since the score is the argmax over the entire sequence not just the token.
+4. We use a greedy averaged perceptron for the parser model.
+Viterbi inference using a linear-chain CRF may improve parser performance on certain classes of input since the score is the argmax over the entire label sequence not just the token.
 This may slow down training significantly.

 Todos
 -----

-1. Port language classification from Python, train and publish model
-2. Publish tests (currently not on Github) and set up continuous integration
+[ ] Port language classification from Python, train and publish model [ ] Publish tests (currently not on Github) and set up continuous integration [ ] Hosted documentation
-3. Hosted documentation